 ARTIST RESIDENCY PROGRAMME AT THE SPATIAL SOUND INSTITUTE

-4DSOUND invites artists, researchers and technical developers from a variety of disciplines to apply for the Artist Residency programme at the Spatial Sound Institute in Budapest, Hungary.
-We welcome international and local artists from a range of backgrounds interested in working with spatial sound: composers, musicians, sound designers, programmers, 3D visual designers, sound artists, architects, dramaturgists and choreographers.
+4DSOUND invites artists, researchers and technical developers from a variety of disciplines to apply for the Artist Residency Programme at the Spatial Sound Institute in Budapest, Hungary.
+We currently accept submissions for residencies to take place in the period 1st of January - 31st of December 2018.

 The Spatial Sound Institute welcomes applications by professionals from various disciplines that consider themselves dedicated creators and/or researchers of sound.
 No prior experience of music production or work with spatial sound environments is strictly necessary.